Become a Leader

 To Learn More About LLL:

-Read The Womanly Art of Breastfeeding and other LLLI books, New Beginnings, Breastfeeding Today and information sheets.
+Read The Womanly Art of Breastfeeding and other LLLI books, Breastfeeding Today and information sheets.

-Become a member of La Leche League Canada.
+Become a Friend of La Leche League Canada and/or make a financial donation.

 Attend Series Meetings, if available.
 You‘ll become part of a mother-to-mother support network that provides information and encouragement and find helpful information in the Group Library.